Shopping & Sourcing Guide · Updated June 2026

 Goodwill Houston Clearance Center, Texas.
 Goodwill Outlet floors use large blue rolling bins that staff wheel in and out as inventory rotates through the warehouse.

-Goodwill Outlet stores source inventory from post-consumer donations that have already cycled through local thrift stores.
-Items are sold by the pound ($1.49–$2.19/lb), making them ideal for lightweight vintage clothing, antiques, and books.
-Liquidation bin stores source directly from retailer return pipelines (such as Amazon, Walmart, and Target), and sell everything at a flat descending price that starts around $10–$14 on restock day and falls to $1 or less by clearance day.
-They are the better channel for electronics, tools, and brand-name goods.
+Liquidation bin stores source directly from retailer return pipelines like Amazon, Walmart, Target and price everything at a flat descending rate that starts around $10–$14 on restock day and falls to $1 or less by clearance day.
+The bin store format is the stronger channel for electronics, tools, and brand-name goods.

 Category Goodwill Outlet Liquidation Bin Store

-Supply Chain Localized closed-loop donation lifecycle Global corporate e-commerce return pipeline
+Supply Chain Localized, closed-loop donation lifecycle Global corporate e-commerce return pipeline

 Pricing Model Pay-by-the-pound ($1.49–$2.19/lb) Daily descending flat price ($10–$14 → $1 or less)

-Product Consistency Highly variable; reflects local donation demographics Variable but skews consumer-electronics/home goods
+Product Consistency Highly variable; reflects local donation demographics Variable, but skews consumer-electronics/home goods

 Inventory Condition Used, pre-owned; wear varies widely Mix of new (shelf pulls/overstock) and open-box returns